 Applicants must provide the following:

-- A statement of interest identifying which one of the eleven projects (see project links under the Greenest City 2020 goals above) you are interested in and how your background, skills and experience align with the group’s long term goals (maximum 300 words)
+- The statement of interest should identify which one of the fifteen projects (see project links under the Greenest City 2020 goals above) you are interested in and how your background, skills and experience align with the group’s long term goals (maximum 300 words)

-Check out last year's project reports at the Greenest City Scholar Projects Library.
+Check out previous project reports at the Greenest City Scholar Projects Library.